INFORMSJoC/2024.0546/README.md

 ## Description

 A path-following algorithm works in MatLab software for computing pairwise stable networks.
 This repository includes the source code and computational results for all randomly generated numerical instances presented in the paper.
-See the file `Manual.pdf` or our paper for a detailed description of pairwise stability and the algorithm.
+See the file `src/Manual.pdf` or our paper for a detailed description of pairwise stability and the algorithm.

 ## Code files
 The folder `src` contains the codes of our algorithm LogTP, which has different versions that apply to different setups of problems.